Migrating from Business Edition to Enterprise Edition

 The steps that you, as the system administrator, need to take to migrate your Parallels Desktop for Mac Business Edition setup to Enterprise Edition depend on the type of activation in your existing Business Edition setup:

-Per-device, when you activate a copy of Parallels Desktop on each individual Mac using a sublicense key that you have created in Parallels My Account or
+Per-device, when you activate a copy of Parallels Desktop on each individual Mac using a license or key that you have created in or

 Per-user, when each user activates their copy of Parallels Desktop by signing in with their corporate credentials using the standard SSO procedure via your organization's identity provider.